 Widefield Milky Way Shots

-To capture widefield Milky Way shots, you need a widefield photography lens, not a telescope.
-Different manufacturers have different models in their offer, but the one lens is unbeatable in terms of price-to-quality ratio and it's available for most mounts camera: the Rokinon/Samyang 12mm f/2.0.
+It would help if you had a widefield photography lens, not a telescope, to capture widefield Milky Way shots.
+Different manufacturers have different models in their offer.
+Still, the one lens is unbeatable in terms of price-to-quality ratio, and it's available for most mounts camera: the Rokinon/Samyang 12mm f/2.0.

-With a fast lens like this, you can capture the Milky Way without using an equatorial mount (although with a one you will get better results), which is fantastic for people on a budget or for people who try to really minimize the weight of their equipment for easy travel.
+With a fast lens like this, you can capture the Milky Way without using an equatorial mount (although with the one, you will get better results), which is fantastic for people on a budget or for people who try to minimize the weight of their equipment for easy travel.

 Telescope (APO Refractor) vs. Telephoto Lens

-Although it's best to use an apochromatic refractor telescope to capture nebulae and galaxies, you can do it almost as good with a telephoto lens.
-The difference will be of course smaller resolution of the final image due to the larger field of view, but the overcome for this is shooting bigger targets (those which don't entirely fit into the telescope FOV) like nebulae, and go for galaxies later with a telescope.
+Although it's best to use an apochromatic refractor telescope to capture nebulae and galaxies, you can do it almost as well with a telephoto lens.
+The difference will be a smaller resolution of the final image due to the larger field of view, but the overcome for this is shooting bigger targets (those which don't entirely fit into the telescope FOV) like nebulae and going for galaxies later with a telescope.

-Also, dedicated APO refractor telescopes are usually better corrected for vignetting, coma, and chromatic aberration.
-Telephoto lenses are not usually designed for astrophotography, so those factors are not the primary ones when producers make their optics.
+Also, dedicated APO refractor telescopes are better corrected for vignetting, coma, and chromatic aberration.
+However, telephoto lenses are not usually designed for astrophotography, so those factors are not primary when producers make their optics.

 Due to the shorter focal length, telephoto lenses are also more forgiving when using a tracking mount.
-APO telescopes have longer focal lengths, but this comes with the need to polar align more precisely and generally track the sky better.
-Getting your set up ready for the shooting is faster with a telephoto lens than with a telescope (where you also usually need to setup counterweights and balance your rig).
+APO telescopes have longer focal lengths, but this comes with the need to polar-align more precisely and generally track the sky better.
+In addition, getting your setup ready for the shooting is faster with a telephoto lens than with a telescope (where you also usually need to set up counterweights and balance your rig).

 It may sound like I advise against getting a telescope, but hell no!
-The small APO telescope, like my Sky-Watcher Evostar 72ED, is a fantastic entry point into astrophotography, it's just a little more challenging at the beginning than a simple telephoto lens.
+Like my Sky-Watcher Evostar 72ED, the small APO telescope is a fantastic entry point into astrophotography; it's just a little more challenging at the beginning than a simple telephoto lens.
 If you can afford it, an APO refractor is the way to go.

 Tripod